-Valea Lui Mihai, Romania; Oradea, Romania; Birkenau, Auschwitz, Gross-Rosen, Oranienburg, Sachsenhausen, Mauthausen
+Valea lui Mihai (Romania), Birkenau, Auschwitz, Gross-Rosen, Oranienburg, Sachsenhausen, Mauthausen

-Emeric Grosinger was born May 8, 1932 in Transylvania (Valea lui Mihai in Romanian, Érmihályfalva in Hungarian) to Emanuel and Ilona Grosinger.
-He had two brothers; Alex was 11 1/2 years older and Leslie was 10 years older.
+Mr. Emeric Grosinger was born in Transylvania (Valea lui Mihai in Romanian, Érmihályfalva in Hungarian) in 1932 to Emanuel and Ilona Grosinger.
+He had two brothers; Alex was 11-1/2 years older and Leslie was 10 years older.
 The boys went to school in their town through the fourth grade, and then continued their studies in the big city 40 miles from home (Oradea in Romanian, Nagyvárad in Hungarian), where there was a large Jewish community, middle schools and high schools.
 Each of them, in turn, boarded with a retired judge named Weiss.

-Emeric tells his story as a 12-year-old boy, not as an 81-year-old man.
+Mr. Grosinger tells his story as a 12 year old boy, not as an 81 year old man.
 “Although most things came home to me years later when I started having the time to look into it, the whole deportation, nothing hit me at first.
 It truly hit me when my son turned 12, turned my age, and my son is saying daddy this, daddy that, like a little kid, and I couldn't imagine that I had been that young and survived.
 Up until then I wouldn't even talk about it, but that got to me.”
 He started talking “ten years ago when Spielberg approached me and that's the first time I really opened up.
 I sort of put it out of my mind.
 I tried anyway, but you cannot bury that and now I am approaching the stage in life when it's time for me to at least pass it on, if anybody's interested.
 So I'll do it for my children and grandchildren, so they'll have something to hang their hat on.
 Hopefully.”

-In September, 1943, Emeric went away to school in Oradea/Nagyvárad.
+In September, 1943, Mr. Grosinger went away to school in Oradea/Nagyvárad.
 Even though World War II was raging, “everything was relatively normal for us; there was no ghetto, we didn't have to wear the yellow star, but there were some beatings perhaps, but not in an organized fashion.”
-At the end of March, beginning of April, Emeric contracted scarlet fever and was taken to the contagious diseases hospital in Nagyvárad/Oradea.
-On March 17 or 18th, when the Germans occupied Transylvania, “the ghettos and yellow stars started.”
-Alex and Leslie were attached to the Hungarian army on the Eastern Front doing labor work, road building and fortifications; so they were not involved in any deportation.
+At the end of March, beginning of April, Mr. Grosinger contracted scarlet fever and was taken to the contagious diseases hospital in Nagyvárad/Oradea.
+On March 17th or 18th, when the Germans occupied Transylvania, “the ghettos and yellow stars started.”
+Alex and Leslie, his brothers, were attached to the Hungarian army on the Eastern Front doing labor work, road building and fortifications; so they were not involved in any deportation.

-In May, when Emeric and his parents were going to be deported, Emanuel made arrangements to hide in a cabin in some wetlands that was accessible only by boat.
-The problem was that Emeric was in the hospital in Nagyvárad.
+In May, when Mr. Grosinger and his parents were going to be deported, Emanuel made arrangements to hide in a cabin in some wetlands that was accessible only by boat.
+The problem was that Mr. Grosinger was in the hospital in Nagyvárad.
 So they sent a Gentile friend to try to get him out from the hospital.
 Instead, the authorities put him in the local ghetto.
-“My parents were faced with the dilemma: are they going to go into hiding and not go to the ghetto and wait out the end of the war; but what is going to happen to their youngest child, the almost 12-year-old boy?
+“My parents were faced with the dilemma: are they going to go into hiding and not go to the ghetto and wait out the end of the war; but what is going to happen to their youngest child, the almost 12 year old boy?
 So they decided to go into the ghetto.”

 Three weeks later, they were packed into cattle cars and shipped to Auschwitz.
 “On the way, nobody would guess where we’re going, except I had an aunt in the same car who said that we were going to be shipped to Poland and lined up and machine gunned to death.
 Nobody believed it, because supposedly we were all good citizens.
 My father served in World War I in the Hungarian army and was decorated.
 He and the other veterans knew something happened in Poland, but they didn't think it would happen to us.”